Nicolas-Asafe/Deepm/README.md

-﻿## Sobre CMDD:
+## About CMDD
-- CMDD é um projeto pessoal meu, que vai me ajudar a manusear os meus projetos
+- CMDD is a personal project of mine designed to help me manage my projects.

-- CMDD usa go lang como linguagem principal
+- It’s written primarily in Go.

-- CMDD tem suporte para Java, JavaScript e Go
+- CMDD supports Java, JavaScript, and Go.

-- CMDD não tem uma interface gráfica, ele usa apenas o terminal
+- It doesn’t have a graphical interface — it runs entirely in the terminal.

-## Versões:
+## Versions
 - [v-0.0.1](https://github.com/Nicolas-Asafe/CMDD/tree/v-0.0.1)